fdcastel/Ps.cmd/README.md

 - When running from Windows Explorer, pauses the script execution in case of error (allows you to see the error message).
   - Doesn't pause when called directly from a `cmd` prompt.

-Please see the `samples` folder.
-Run `error.cmd` double-clicking it from Windows Explorer.
+Please see the `Samples` folder.
+Try to run `Hello.cmd` and `Error.cmd` double-clicking it from Windows Explorer.
+Then run them again from command prompt.

 ```
 C:\samples>hello